Table Of Contents

 - Floors & Carpets: All hard floors must be swept and mopped at least once daily; high-traffic areas may require more; carpeted areas require daily vacuuming, ideally with HEPA filters.

-- Waste Management: All waste receptacles must be emptied at least once daily, with liners replaced and the receptacles wiped down with a disinfectant.
+- Waste Management: All waste receptacles must be emptied at least once daily, smells free, with liners replaced and the receptacles wiped down with a disinfectant.

-- Surface Dusting: All horizontal surfaces, including tables, shelves, and windowsills, require daily dusting and wet-wiping to remove accumulated allergens and dust.
+- Surface Dusting: All horizontal surfaces, including tables, shelves, and windowsills, require daily dusting with feather duster and wet-wiping to remove accumulated allergens and dust.

 - Entry Points: Entrances and doormats must be cleaned daily to prevent outdoor contaminants from being tracked throughout the facility.